DrakesProjects/kalshi-stuff/README.md

 # Kalshi stuff
 A demo of some of the kalshi exchange API's in Python.
-I'm working on more complex tooling for the exchange privately.
+I'm working on more comprehensive infrastructure as well as trading algorithms for the exchange privately.
 Email any inquiries to Drake.adams@hotmail.com

 ***DISCALIMER:*** Make sure you understand any code you run from this repository...